nasa/oceandata-notebooks/book/notebooks/oci/oci_file_structure.md

     paths = earthaccess.download(results, "granules")
 ```

+Instead of `xr.open_dataset`, we use `xr.open_mfdataset` to create a single `xarray.Dataset` (the "mf" in `open_mfdataset` stands for multiple files) from an array of paths.
 The `paths` list is sorted temporally by default, which means the shape of the `paths` array specifies the way we need to tile the files together into larger arrays.
 We specify `combine="nested"` to combine the files according to the shape of the array of files (or file-like objects), even though `paths` is not a "nested" list in this case.
 The `concat_dim="date"` argument generates a new dimension in the combined dataset, because "date" is not an existing dimension in the individual files.

 ```{code-cell} ipython3
 dataset = xr.open_mfdataset(